Concerned about ARFID? Take our free screener

 Frequently Asked QuestionsYou want to be informed and confident when you make a choice about treatment.
 We address common questions on this page—but please reach out if you still have any concerns or questions.

-Our founders created Equip’s comprehensive treatment model to fill the gaps they’d seen in existing treatment.
-Using their combined decades of both clinical and lived experience, they designed Equip to bring the most effective components of evidence-based treatment directly to patients and their support networks, and added in the extra care needed to achieve lasting recovery.
+Our founders created Equip’s comprehensive treatment model to fill the gaps they’d seen in existing care.
+Drawing on their combined decades of clinical and lived experience, they designed Equip to deliver the most effective components of evidence-based treatment to patients and their support networks at home, where skills can be applied directly to everyday life.
+Equip also incorporates additional elements like mentors with lived experience and support groups to promote lasting recovery.

 If you’re concerned your loved one may have an eating disorder, approach the conversation from a place of curiosity and compassion.
 Eating disorders are secretive illnesses and are often accompanied by feelings of shame.
 It’s important to avoid accusations or any implication they may be doing something “wrong.”

-It’s often best to begin by asking an open-ended question, like, “I’ve noticed that your weight is changing.
-Can you tell me what you’re thinking/feeling?” or “It seems like you’ve been avoiding family dinners recently.
+It’s often best to begin by asking an open-ended question, like, “I’ve noticed you haven't been at family dinners recently.
 Why do you think that is?”
 Don’t be discouraged if your first attempt at a conversation doesn’t unfold perfectly.
 Eating disorders work hard to protect themselves; continue to approach future conversations in the same way.

 Learn more about how to talk to a loved one with an eating disorder on our blog.